 Every video streaming platform runs on a single or multiple limited-capacity virtual machines.
-As the number of viewers spikes up, the limited-capacity virtual machines start to crash; however, VIDIZMO offers a platform that is scalable to any spike in the viewership.
+As the number of viewers spikes up, the limited-capacity virtual machines start to crash; however, VIDIZMO offers a platform that allows you to set up infrastructure to be able to cater to large audiences or any spike in the viewership.

 VIDIZMO offers default encoding providers built in that convert the livestream into multiple formats to allow for smooth playback.
 It also uses adaptive bitrate streaming that allows users to view streams regardless of their bandwidth limitations, by detecting the users’ network and computing capacity and adjusting the quality of the stream accordingly in real-time.

 Paired with the CDN Connector that addresses network congestion and bandwidth issues, VIDIZMO can deliver live streaming with low latency, enabling real-time interactivity, that users can view smoothly at a bandwidth as low as 512 kbps.

 Finally, with its HTML5 based player and Web API based applications, VIDIZMO can easily accommodate users of all kinds of devices, mobile or otherwise.

 VIDIZMO allows you to configure backup live streams to which users can switch to, in case if the primary live stream is not functioning up to the mark.

 Recognized in the Gartner Magic Quadrant for Enterprise Video Content Management, VIDIZMO has the capacity and capability for infinitely scalable live streaming with low latency.